 (dependent and varied based on position)

-21 years or older
+21 years of age or older

 Ability to work as a member of a team

-Design and deliver engaging lessons
+Capacity to design and deliver engaging lessons

 Performance of outdoor skills